bajkacper/Service-Request-Management-Application/README.md

 ## Overview

-The **Service Request Management Application** is very simple, designed to streamline the process of managing service requests.
+The **Service Request Management Application** is very simple app created in Servicenow, designed to streamline the process of managing service requests.
 It provides a user-friendly interface for creating, tracking, and resolving requests efficiently.

 ## Features